nehalsinghmangat/pykal/docs/source/quickstart_index.rst

 Quickstart
 ==========

 We recommend reading each section below to get an idea of the overall structure of the framework.
 Each section links to its respective package within the framework.
-After working through the tutorials in pykal_core and pykal_ros, you will be able to start designing your own control systems and implementing them on hardware.
+After working through the tutorials in pykal_core and pykal_ros (and reviewing the third-party software Gazebo if needed), you will be able to start designing your own control systems and implementing them on hardware.

 For a motivating background on the origin of the **pykal** framework, please click here